-3. ADOPTION OF NEW OR REVISED HKFRS (Continued)
+3. ADOPTION OF NEW AND AMENDMENTS TO HKFRS (Continued)

-3.2 New or revised HKFRS that have been issued but are not yet effective
+3.3 Amendments to HKFRS that have been issued but are not yet effective

-The following new or revised HKFRS, potentially relevant to the Group's financial statements, have been issued, but are not yet effective and have not been early adopted by the Group in the preparation of the consolidated financial statements.
+The following amendments to HKFRS, potentially relevant to the Group's consolidated financial statements, have been issued, but are not yet effective and have not been early adopted by the Group in the preparation of the consolidated financial statements.